 Blackheads and whiteheads are comedones, a common form of acne lesions.
 Comedones appear as a result of increased cornification of the cell lining of the sebaceous duct and there is an increased sebum production.
 Inflammation may occur due to increased production of skin oil, or the abnormal formation of keratin, the protein that builds your hair, skin, and nails.
 Inflammation can also arise from an increase in the hormone androgen, or acne-causing bacteria in the skin.
 Blackheads are scientifically known as open comedones, and whiteheads as closed comedones.
 When left untreated, these can develop into papules and pustules4.

 There are practical do-it-yourself ways to remove blackheads.
-One of these is through pore strips.
+One of these is through nose pore strips.
+Do pore strips work?

 Pore strips are a skincare product that contains a sticky adhesive on one side.
 The sticky side adheres to the skin, and pulls out the blackheads when the strip is removed3.
 Pore strips can help remove the blackheads on your nose, chin, and forehead.